eisenhoweroallesma/eisenhoweroallesma.github.io/projects/manoa-club-connect.md

 date: 2021
 published: true
 labels:
+  - Wep Application
-  - Computer
+  - Meteor
-  - Learning experience
+  - Teamwork
-summary: "Understanding why I wanted to build a PC."
+summary: "A group of 5 students created a school website about finding clubs for anyone."
 ---